Merserk/Deadlock-Optimized-Launcher/README.md

 - 🧹 **Aggressive RAM Optimization:** Uses official Microsoft Sysinternals tech (**RAMMap**) to safely flush your system's Standby List, Modified Page List, and System Working Sets.
 - ⚡ **Intelligent Fast Search:** No setup required.
 Utilizing a blistering-fast native scanner (`fd.exe`), it automatically finds your `Deadlock.url` or shortcut across your drives.
+- ⚙️ **Advanced Launch Options:** Improve single-thread performance by automatically disabling SMT (Simultaneous Multithreading) and forcing High Priority mode when the game boots.
+- 📊 **Custom Statistics Tracker:** Keep track of your optimization impact natively!
+See your total times launched and the lifetime RAM freed in Megabytes/Gigabytes.
-- 📊 **Live System Monitoring:** A beautiful, custom-designed UI that displays your live Available RAM and Total RAM statistics in real-time.
+- 💻 **Live System Monitoring:** A beautiful, multi-tabbed custom UI that displays your live Available RAM and Total RAM statistics in real-time.
 - 🎯 **Zero-Delay Launch Logic:** Visually tracks the memory cleared, displays the exact MB freed, and executes the game shortcut seamlessly.
 - 🧳 **Portable Engine:** No installation required.
 Run the single `.exe` from anywhere on your PC.
 Settings are remembered forever.